chili-chips-ba/openeye-CamSI/README.md

 Given the goal to minimize overhead and eliminate the need for LP pins (see XAPP894), RTL had to provide a clever substitute for our non-existent I/O compared to standard Camera Serial Interface.
 After some experimentation, we settled on a scheme that detects blanking intervals between frames by using *Clock_Lock_FSM* with thresholds and timeouts.
 The output of this *Clock_Lock_FSM* is then used as global reset for the camera side of pipeline.
 That's to say that the video pipeline is out of reset only when camera clock is active and stable.

-For proper color rendering on monitor, the video stream must also be processed through a *Debayer* ISP function.
-More on it in [Debayer issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/4)

 ### *CDC and Video Synchronization*
 To have fluid and seamless video, we need to pass Pixel data with Line and Frame synchronization pulses from Camera to HDMI clock.
 Aiming for low-cost solution, this *Clock Domain Crossing* (CDC) and *Timebase Handoffs* are accomplished using Line Buffering instead of full Frame Buffering, so saving storage resources.
 More on this topic in [Line buffering issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/2).

 In addition to AsyncFIFO for **csi_clock->hdmi_clock** CDC, the signals that play crucial role in the *Timebase Handoffs* process are:
 - csi_line_in
 - hdmi_line_in

-They mark the beginning of each new scan line in incoming video from camera, as well as outgoing line to HDMI.
+They mark the beginning of each new scan line in incoming video from Camera, as well as outgoing line to HDMI.

-Furthermore, Async FIFO is kept in reset when either camera or HDMI Out-Of-Frame.
-It is through this **fifo_areset_n** and **hdmi_reset_n** that we are forcing HDMI side to track camera.
+Furthermore, Async FIFO is kept in reset when either Camera or HDMI are Out-Of-Frame.
+It is through this **fifo_areset_n** and **hdmi_reset_n** that we are forcing HDMI to track the Camera. **rgb2hdmi** is the bridge between Camera and HDMI+GE worlds.
 Timing diagram below contains additional detail.

 <img src="https://github.com/chili-chips-ba/openeye-CamSI/blob/main/0.doc/Timing-Diagram.png">